 - Supervisory committee members;

 - Credit committee members; and

 - All interested CEOs and managers.

 The Western States Volunteers' Conference is brought to you by the credit union leagues of Arizona, California, Colorado, Hawaii, Illinois, Minnesota, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington and Wyoming.
-With questions about the conference, contact MnCUN Director of Education Sue Groskreutz by email or by phone at (651) 288-5521.
+With questions about the conference, contact MnCUN Director of Education Sue Groskreutz by email or at (651) 288-5521.